Roku Stick Plus vs. Amazon Fire TV Stick 4K: Which is Best?

 Roku Streaming Stick+

-You already pay for many streaming services and want the easiest way to watch them.
-You’ll get an unbiased platform that gives you endless options and a voice remote that makes it easy to find content.
-Roku keeps the ads minimal, relevant, and off to the side.
+Get Roku Stick Plus if you want the easiest way to watch your existing streaming services.
+Roku's unbiased platform gives you endless content options and an easy way to find what you want.
+The ads are minimal, relevant, and off to the side.

-Roku Premiere is solid for $40, but the remote doesn’t have voice control, or power and volume buttons.
+Get Roku Premiere for $10 less.
+The remote doesn’t have voice control, or power and volume buttons.

 Fire TV Stick 4K